maslinych/daba/docs/INSTALL.md

 ```
 $ python --version
-Python 2.7.14
+Python 3.7.4
 $ pip --version
-pip 9.0.1 from /usr/lib/python2.7/site-packages (python 2.7)
+pip 19.3.1 from /usr/lib/python3/site-packages/pip (python 3.7)
 ```

-Please note that daba won't work with Python 3.*.
-If you need to install Python and/or pip, use standard package management system of your distribution.
+Please note that daba won't work with Python 2.7 anymore.
+If you need to install Python3 and/or pip, use standard package management system of your distribution.

 #### Step 2.
 Install daba